mozilla/rust-code-analysis/rust-code-analysis-cli/README.md

 - `-C, --count <NODE_TYPE>`: Count nodes of the given type.
 - `-m, --metrics`: Compute code metrics.
 - `--ops`: Retrieve all operands and operators in the code.
-- `-i, --in-place`: Do actions in place.
+- `-i, --in-place`: Perform actions in place.
 - `-I, --include [<INCLUDE>...]`: Include files matching the given pattern.
 - `-X, --exclude [<EXCLUDE>...]`: Exclude files matching the given pattern.
 - `-j, --num-jobs <NUM_JOBS>`: Number of threads to use.
 - `-l, --language-type <LANGUAGE>`: Language of the input files.
 - `-O, --output-format <FORMAT>`: Output format for the results (CBOR, JSON, TOML, YAML).
-- `--pr`: Dump a pretty json output file.
+- `--pr`: Dump a pretty JSON output file.
 - `-o, --output <OUTPUT>`: Output directory for the results.
 - `--preproc <PREPROCESSOR>`: Get preprocessor directives for C/C++ files.
 - `--ls <LINE_START>`: Start line for the analysis.